-- 38.2.1 Acts of violence may occur during the game, contrary to the spirit of sportsmanship and fair play.
-These should be stopped immediately by the officials and, if necessary, by public order enforcement officers. - 38.2.2 Whenever acts of violence occur between players, substitutes, excluded players, coaches, assistant coaches or team followers, on the playing court or in its vicinity, the officials shall take the necessary action to stop them. - 38.2.3 Any of the above persons who are guilty of flagrant acts of aggression against opponents or officials shall be disgualified.
+38.2.1 Acts of violence may occur during the game, contrary to the spirit of sportsmanship and fair play.
+These should be stopped immediately by the officials and, if necessary, by public order enforcement officers.

+- 38.2.2 Whenever acts of violence occur involving players or team bench personnel on the playing court or in its vicinity, the officials shall take the necessary action to stop them. - 38.2.3 Any of the above persons who are guilty of flagrant acts of aggression against opponents or officials shall be disqualified.
 The referee must report the incident to the organising body of the competition. - 38.2.4 Public order enforcement officers may enter the playing court only if requested to do so by the officials.
-However, should spectators enter the playing court with the obvious intention of committing acts of violence, the public order enforcement officers must intervene immediately to protect the teams and officials. - 38.2.5 All other areas, including entrances, exits, hallways, dressing rooms, etc., come under the jurisdiction of the organising body of the competition and the public order enforcement officers. - 38.2.6 Physical actions by players, substitutes, excluded players, coaches, assistant coaches and team followers which could lead to damaging of game equipment, must not be permitted by the officials.
+However, should spectators enter the playing court with the obvious intention of committing acts of violence, the public order enforcement officers must intervene immediately to protect the teams and officials. - 38.2.5 All other areas, including entrances, exits, hallways, dressing rooms, etc., come under the jurisdiction of the organising body of the competition and the public order enforcement officers. - 38.2.6 Physical actions by players or team bench personnel which could lead to damaging of game equipment must not be permitted by the officials.